 - Is professional staging best for you?
 Sometimes home sales can be boosted by professional staging including rented furniture, lamps, art work and other house hold items to improve the look and feel of the inside.

 - Remove personal associations, if you are a Red Sox fan and selling the home to a Yankee’s fan, you might not get the best price possible.
 Put the sports fan material away.
 It’s simply best to avoid all statements of influence including religion, political, weapons and even family photos.
 Our intention again is to produce an ability for the buyer to visualize themselves in the home.

 - If you do spend money, the front door should be considered first for replacement, and on the inside, the foyer or entry way is of second importance.
 These two areas of the home play a big influence in buyer perception.

 - Closets should be half full, same principles as before apply here, make them look bigger by having less contents inside.

-- For the bedrooms, I recommend a bed, nightstand and dresser only.
+- For the bedrooms, we recommend a bed, nightstand and dresser only.
 Push all furniture items together in one area of the room to provide clear walking space.